 Types of Storage Sheds

 Shelves allow you to organize your shed properly and keep tools off the ground.
-Workbenches can also be used to keep items off the ground and as a table to complete do-it-yourself projects on
+Workbenches can also be used to keep items off the ground and as a table to complete do-it-yourself projects on.

 Picking the Right Shed Size

 - Will you be storing items that require a wide opening, such as a riding mower?
 Will you be storing tall items, such as ladders?

-Taking stock of your exact needs will help you avoid the guesswork or, worse, the realization that the shed you purchased was too small.
+Taking stock of your exact needs will help you avoid the guesswork or, worse, the realization that the shed you constructed was too small.

-Small sheds: up to 45 square feet
+- Small sheds: up to 45 square feet

-Ideal for tools, gardening supplies, and small lawn equipment
+- Ideal for tools, gardening supplies, and small lawn equipment

-Medium sheds: 45-100 square feet
+- Medium sheds: 45-100 square feet

-Large sheds: 101+ square feet
+- Large sheds: 101+ square feet

-Wide range of storage options - best if you plan to spend a lot of time working in the shed
+- Wide range of storage options - best if you plan to spend a lot of time working in the shed

+Ultimately, you may benefit from spending a bit more on a shed if it means greater durability, functionality, and satisfaction in the long run.
 We recommend that you check out a few sheds in person or schedule a consultation before making your final decision.

 Storage Shed Features

-Storage shed features can include floor framing, windows and shelves, but not all sheds are created equal.
+Storage shed features can include floor framing, windows, and shelves, but not all sheds are created equal.
 Some offer lighting options, but others may offer a lower price with the caveat that you have to do your own electrical work.
 Storage sheds have different types of doors to suit different types of use: sliding doors or hinged doors.
 Double doors offer the widest access point, which might be important if you intend to store large items or equipment.

 Some storage sheds are more visually appealing than others.
-Some offer paneled walls, overlapping cedar, and pre-attached cedar shingles, which increases the aesthetic appeal and cuts down on the work needed for assembly.
+Some offer paneled walls, overlapping cedar, and pre-attached cedar shingles, which increase the aesthetic appeal and cuts down on the work needed for assembly.
 Other sheds offer reinforced walls and roofing, fortifying your investment against high winds or heavy storms.

 Whatever type of shed you prefer and whatever features you desire, the unit you choose should be of a design that complements your home.
 You’ll be seeing a lot of it, so be sure to integrate your outbuilding into the surrounding landscape.

 For preparation, the first thing to consider - which will be familiar to anyone who’s worked in real estate - is location, location, location.
 You need to choose a location that is level, doesn’t restrict the entrance, and allows for sufficient drainage.
-As the proverbial saying goes, your shed needs a firm foundation: cinder blocks, concrete piers, a concrete slab or at least crushed stone.
+As the proverbial saying goes, your shed needs a firm foundation: cinder blocks, concrete piers, a concrete slab, or at least crushed stone.

 While most buildings are considered portable structures, you do need to check with your local municipality to determine if your building needs a permit.
 Depending on your location, building codes may determine how far storage units must sit back from property lines.